wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 ## How can I offer help if a user sets stuck?

-If a user gets stuck on a complex form, they should be able to easily request help.
+If a user gets stuck filling out a complex form, they should be able to easily request help.

 Don’t hide contact details at the very bottom of the form — place a short sentence near the top.
-The footer is also a good place to include contact info.
+The footer is also a good place to additionally include contact info.
 Always offer multiple ways to get in touch on your contact page — not everyone can make a phone call.

 {: .example }
 A help text could be: